Skip to main content

 • Finished taxidermy products and tanned hides

-Hunters that harvest a deer during the 2023-2024 season dates below must submit a sample, within two weeks of harvest, to the Wildlife Commission for CWD testing.
+Hunters that harvest a deer in either Surveillance Area during the 2024–2025 season dates in the table above must submit a sample, within two weeks of harvest, to the Wildlife Commission for CWD testing.
 Samples may be submitted to a Commission-staffed facility, to a Cervid Health Cooperator, or deposited in a Commission CWD Testing Drop-off Station.

 Fawn Rehabilitation